-You might have heard that internships can be key to making it in the business world.
-By undertaking an internship you can get hands-on experience in the field, see what aspects of a business you prefer and perhaps even which ones you don’t!
-All before you commit to a full-time career.
+You might have heard that internships can be key to making it in the business world and it's true.
+By undertaking an internship, you can get hands-on experience in the field, see what aspects of a business you prefer and perhaps even which ones you don’t!
+You can achieve this all before you commit to a full-time career.

-But why choose to do your internship abroad?
+So, why choose to do your internship abroad?
 Well, not only can you gain all the benefits from a traditional internship, but you also get the added experience of living and working in a foreign culture.
-Here’s my top 7 skills I learnt by going halfway around the world and doing my internship abroad.
+Here’s my top 7 skills I learnt by going halfway around the world and interning abroad.

 Aretha Franklin said it best, but respect has many different meanings and understandings around the world.
 Learning how to be respectful to your co-workers is a vital skill for any young professional.
-As a new entrant into the workforce it’s important to be able to pick up on office etiquette and social cues that differ from the university or high school life you’re accustomed to.
+As a new entrant into the workforce, it’s important to be able to pick up on office etiquette and social cues that differ from the university or high school life you’re accustomed to.
 You want to show your employer that you provide value, and can slot into the team without any disruptions.
-During an international internship you will develop a strong sense for cultural norms as you learn on your feet what is and isn’t acceptable in a new country.
-Sometimes it can be quite different from what you’re used to!
-Maybe they introduce themselves differently, or have a siesta instead of lunch breaks.
-No matter the difference, you’ll get quite good at quickly reading them and adapting which is a professional skill you can take home with you!
+During an international internship, you'll develop a strong sense for cultural norms as you learn on your feet what is and isn’t acceptable in a new country.
+Sometimes, it can be quite different from what you’re used to!
+Maybe they introduce themselves differently, or have a siesta instead of lunch breaks - no matter the difference, you’ll get quite good at quickly reading these norms and adapting, which is a professional skill you can take home with you!

 Communication is the cornerstone to every relationship, including professional ones!
 Learning how to communicate effectively in a foreign country can be a challenging, but very rewarding, achievement.
-Sometimes even in your own language, it can be difficult to express exactly how you want something to go, but in a foreign language it can be even worse!
+Even in your own language, it can be difficult to express exactly how you want something to go.
+In a foreign language, it can be even worse!
 If you master the hurdle of expressing yourself overseas, you’ll find that you have no problems back home when it comes to giving constructive criticism on a task, or asking for that pay rise.
 Negotiating daily life in a foreign language will give you many insights on how to approach problems.
-And being abroad also gives you the chance to improve your listening skills which is just as, if not more, important than talking when it comes to being an effective communicator.
-An added bonus of effectively communicating in an international office enables you to broaden your work opportunities globally and enhance your career prospects massively.
+Being abroad also gives you the chance to improve your listening skills which is just as, if not more, important than talking when it comes to effectively communicating.
+An added bonus of being a great communicator in an international office is it enables you to broaden your work opportunities globally and enhance your career prospects massively.

 Living abroad puts you in a position where you have to make quick decisions on problems you never encountered before.
-Whether you didn’t exactly understand what your spanish supervisor said or instructions given to you by a Irish colleague with a strong accent, or even just navigating your way around massive Melbourne to get to a meeting on time, you will have plenty of problem solving to do and new challenges to face.
+Whether you didn’t exactly understand what your Spanish supervisor said or the instructions given to you by a Irish colleague with a strong accent, or you're facing problems navigating your way around Melbourne city to get to a meeting on time, you'll have plenty of problem-solving to do and challenges to face.
 People who can solve problems in a swift and efficient manner will always have an advantage over others, no matter what career you choose.
 The experience of an internship abroad will give you the chance to enhance your problem-solving abilities tenfold.

-As soon you land a full-time job, it is your responsibility to organize & complete your tasks on time.
-During your internship, you will learn this even better than at home because you need to train yourself to organise arrangements in a foreign environment and sometimes completely on your own.
-If you can meet deadlines abroad it will be easy to manage them in your home country because you will approach all the problems in a new and more experienced way.
-Just imagine how proud you’ll be of yourself when you manage your daily routine completely on your own without your family or friends around to help out.
+As soon you land a full-time job, it's your responsibility to organise & complete your tasks on time.
+During your internship, you will learn this even better overseas than at home.
+Abroad, you'll need to train yourself to organise arrangements in a foreign environment and often completely on your own.
+If you can meet deadlines abroad, it will be easy to manage them in your home country because you'll approach problems in a new and more experienced way.
+Just imagine how proud you’ll be of yourself when you manage your daily routine completely on your own and without your family or friends around to help out.

-Communicating with people outside your native culture and especially in an unknown language can be challenging.
-However, cross-cultural bridges are crossed every day, many times by those with experience living in a foreign culture and you can be one of those people too!
-While you’re on your internship, you will have the opportunity to overcome oodles of these barriers and get experience in connecting easily with people from all walks of life.
-Knowing what topics and conversations are appropriate in an international community is a unique and important skill that will boost your ability to build strong professional connections all over the world.
+Communicating with people outside your native culture, especially in an unknown language, can be challenging.
+However, cross-cultural bridges are crossed every day, and often by those with experience living in a foreign culture.
+You can be one of those people too!
+While you’re on your internship, you'll have the opportunity to overcome oodles of these barriers and gain experience connecting easily with people from all walks of life.
+Knowing what topics and conversations are appropriate in an international community is a unique and important skill that will boost your ability to build strong professional connections globally.
 It will be a total breeze for you to be polite and communicate well while you’re sitting around the boardroom table with your Indian, Australia, American, Portuguese & German coworkers to-be.

 Sound appealing?
-Whether you need some help up-skilling or just want some out of the ordinary work experience abroad.
-Clicking that blue button is the first step to getting started on your very own international internship!
-Check out our website and we’d be glad to talk with you more about why we think international internships are right for you and how we can help to get you started on your very own internship experience.
+Whether you need some help upskilling, or you just want some out-of-the-ordinary work experience abroad, clicking on that green button is the first step to getting started on your very own international internship!